American badger: Habitat

 American badger use of home range varies with season and sex.
 Different areas of the home range are used more frequently at different seasons and usually are related to prey availability.
 Males generally have larger home ranges than females.
 In a 1972 study, radiotransmitter-tagged American badgers had an average annual home range of 2,100 acre.
 The home range of one female was 1,790 acre in summer, 131 acre in fall, and 5 acre in winter.
 Lindzey reported average home ranges of 667 to 1,550 acre.
 Estimated density of American badgers in Utah scrub-steppe was one per square mile (2.6 km^{2}), with 10 dens in active or recent use.

-As of 2014, overdevelopment of American badger habitat had resulted in reduced range, decreased prey, and forced badgers into contact with humans when foraging between fragments.
-Direct observations in Sonoma County, documenting habitat and badger sightings and foraging, reflect various ranges within the fragmented habitat areas from less than 1/2 mile to approximately 4 miles.
-Within these areas, the availability of prey and a fresh water source are key factors for the preferred habitat areas and ability to survive.
-Identifying and conserving habitat areas where there is year-round activity, along with identified burrowing patterns and observations of female badger territory for birthing and raising young have become critical factors in survival of the species.